Log management with Logrotate

 }

-The dateyesterday directive sets the date to the previous day instead of the current day — useful if processing occurs after midnight but the data belongs to the previous day.
+The dateyesterday directive stamps the file with the previous day's date — useful when rotation happens after midnight but the data belongs to the previous day.

 /var/log/app/*.log {